-So in March, with my online shopping and even buying from Amazon more under control, I looked at all unusual purchases I made.
-Good or bad, if they’re not in the realm of regular spending (gas, groceries, and other consumables), I noted the purchase.
-Even having cast a broader net, I felt that my only truly unnecessary purchase was the one made at a convenience store at the airport.
+So in March, with my online shopping and even buying from Amazon more under control, I looked at every unusual purchase I made.
+Good or bad, if they’re not in the realm of baseline spending (gas, groceries, and other consumables), I noted the purchase.
+Even having cast a broader net, I felt that my only truly unnecessary purchase was the one made at a convenience store in the airport.

-That made me think though, I don’t only go to the convenience store at the airport!
+That made me think though, I don’t just go to convenience stores in airports!
 Much to my detriment, a Wawa opened near me.
-Another big convenience store sinkhole happens en route to and from NY, where we often travel.
+Another big convenience store sinkhole for me happens en route to and from NY, where we often travel.
 I didn’t used to consider these unnecessary purchases, because we always buy drinks and food.
-Often the purchase constitutes meal, so it’s easy to justify as necessary.
-I know that with enough planning ahead, I can preempt these types of purchases.
-While traveling it would save me time on the road, money, and I can make heathier choices by preparing the food myself.
+Often the purchase constitutes a meal, so it’s easy to justify as necessary.
+But I know that by planning ahead, I can preempt these types of purchases.
+While traveling it would save me time on the road, money, and I can make healthier choices by preparing the food myself.

 But let’s take a closer look at April first:

 April 5 — $15.67 at Refresh and Co. and $23.29 at Food Court — spent while traveling.
-I am still learning what conveniences are worth a premium to me, and since I’m not a fan of rest area food offerings, they should be cut out.
+I am still deciding what conveniences are worth a premium to me, and since I’m not a fan of rest area food offerings, I shouldn’t be paying that markup.

 April 10 — $100 at Free Library of Philadelphia — This is my first time donating to them.
-The problem is I donated because they were offering a free tote.
+The problem is I donated because they were offering a free tote bag.
 That was not a good reason, and even when giving to charity, I should scrutinize my motivations.

 April 17 — $12.19 at Wawa — energy drinks and snacks dinner.

 April 20 — $45 at MSG Merch — we took my dad to watch boxing.
-I bought a hoodie I didn’t like, because I was cold and I didn’t bring one of my many, many sweaters that I do like.
+I bought a hoodie I didn’t like, because I was cold and ;’odidn’t bring one of my many, many sweaters that I do like.